 So how does one choose the perfect first date, and what does the choice say about the suitor?
 We have sifted through the expert opinions:

 What it means: You like to economize—or have strong instincts of self-preservation

 He did accept payment awfully fast for a non-materialistic person (Sina)

 Believe it or not, a minority of netizens are on the thrifty KFC man’s side, saying, “The woman who will not even eat KFC with you is not worth keeping” (alternatively, good partners ought to be compatible in their material standards).

-However, that could change if the genders are reversed: In one Tianya thread from 2014, users advised a woman that the public nature of a fast-food restaurant made it safer for females meeting a stranger for the first time.
-“The location has to be at least ‘half-open,’ not even a private room in a restaurant will do,” one user advised.
+What if the genders are reversed?
+In one Tianya thread from 2014, users advised a woman that the public nature of a fast-food restaurant made it safer for females meeting a stranger for the first time.
+“The location has to be at least ‘half-open,’ not even a private room in a restaurant will do,” one user stated.

 Location: Fancy restaurant

 What it means: You seek a love that is not intimidated by wealth